 If the life insurance company declines your application for coverage, there are still coverage options that are available to you.
 One way that you can still seek the life insurance protection that you need is via a no medical exam policy.
 As its name suggests, there is no medical examination that is required with a no medical exam policy – and because of that, many applicants who have health issues may still be able to qualify for the coverage that they need.

-It is important to note that because the applicants who obtain no medical exam coverage are usually more risky than those who get medically underwritten coverage, the premiums that are charged for no medical exam coverage are typically quite a bit more.
-This type of coverage, however, could allow you with the only way to still obtain the protection that you need to provide your loved ones with financial protection in the event of the unthinkable.
+It is important to note that because the applicants who obtain no medical exam coverage are usually more risky than those who get medically underwritten coverage, the premiums that are charged for no medical exam coverage are typically quite a bit more per dollar of face value.

 Can You Help An Application Through the Approval Process?